EVOL (Sonic Youth album): Promotion

 Sonic Youth debuted the new material for EVOL on April 12, 1986 in Austin, Texas; a recording of that show was later released in 1992 as Live at the Continental Club.
 EVOL was released in May 1986 by SST on vinyl and cassette.
 The band toured Europe in May and June, performing tracks from the album (although "In the Kingdom #19" and "Bubblegum" were never played live).
 The band also debuted "White Kross", which was later featured on Sister.
 Following the European tour, they toured America in June and July.
 In July, the band released the only single from EVOL, "Starpower".
 It was backed by "Bubblegum" and an edited version of "Expressway to Yr.
 Skull".
 A video was never released for "Starpower".
 However, a video for "Shadow of a Doubt" was released, directed by Kevin Kerslake and featuring Gordon sitting on a train.
 After the tour, the band recorded the Made in USA soundtrack, but it was not released until 1995.
 EVOL was released on CD in late 1986.

-Reception and legacy
+Reception

+The album has been well received by critics.
+Robert Christgau, with whom the band had sparred in previous years, gave the album a B+.
+Stephen Thomas Erlewine would write for Allmusic, "A product of a band finding its way between worlds, EVOL is a remarkably strong effort, and sets the stage for crystallizing ideas that would soon result in what many considered the band's finest work."

+Writing for Pitchfork, Jenn Pelly rated the album a 9.4/10, writing, "Like most Sonic Youth albums, EVOL is packed with so many ideas, so much rigor and obsession, it is too absurd to begin to wonder what they would have done in our current era of endless information.
+But if EVOL is one of Sonic Youth’s more do-it-yourself records, that manifests as an inspired 'do anything yourself,' as a 40-minute testament to the virtue of curiosity.
+For all the 'NO' that Sonic Youth’s earliest iteration espoused, EVOL explodes possibility, offering 'yes' after profound 'yes.'"